Guide for Authors

 Criteria for Authorship

 Everyone who has made substantial intellectual contributions to the study on which the article is based (for example, to the research question, design, analysis, interpretation, and written description) should be an author.
 Only an individual who has made substantial intellectual contributions should be an author.
 Performing technical services, translating text, identifying patients for study, supplying materials, and providing funding or administrative oversight over facilities where the work was done are not, in themselves, sufficient for authorship, although these contributions may be acknowledged in the manuscript.
 One author (a “guarantor”) should take responsibility for the integrity of the work as a whole.
 Often this is the corresponding author, the one who sends in the manuscript and receives reviews, but other authors can have this role.
 All authors should approve the final version of the manuscript.
-It is preferable that all authors be familiar with all aspects of the work.
+All authors should be familiar with all aspects of the work.
 However, modern research is often done in teams with complementary expertise so every author may not be equally familiar with all aspects of the work.
 Therefore, some authors’ contributions may be limited to specific aspects of the work as a whole.

 Number of Authors